aegross/beast-slayer/README.md

 # beast-slayer

-This project was a text-based game for Computer Programming.
-(10th Grade)
+This project was a text-based game for an assignment in my sophomore year of highschool.

 It's a python file, so to run it, you'll have to copy the path into the Command Prompt.
 Steps: